biniyam17/hamlet-city-budget-searcher/README.md

 # City Searcher

-A modern web application built with Next.js that allows users to search and explore cities.
+A modern web application built with Next.js that allows users to search and explore city budgets.
 The application features a clean, responsive interface powered by Tailwind CSS and uses Supabase for data management.

 ## Features